Tourism statistics - nights spent at tourist accommodation establishments

 Nights spent at tourist accommodation across the EU grew by 5.1 % in 2017

 The increase at EU level reflected national evolutions; in all but one of the 26 Member States where data is available the number of nights spent at tourist accommodation increased in 2017.
-Latvia, Slovenia and Croatia recorded the highest growth (+12.0 %, +11.3 % and +10.6 % respectively), while Luxembourg registered drops (see Figure 3).
+Latvia, Slovenia and Croatia recorded the highest growth (+12.1 %, +11.3 % and +10.6 % respectively), while Luxembourg registered a slight drop of -0.8 % (see Figure 3).

 Increase in total nights spent at tourist accommodation establishments due to both residents and non-residents